Jessica

 Some more gold coins, and then I'll come to you.

-Quote Analysis: Jessica's most exposing single line, and the play's clearest evidence of what the elopement is materially.
-The verb "gild" carries the line's whole weight.
-To "gild" is to coat with gold for decoration — and Jessica is, in her own self-description, decorating herself with her father's money before joining her lover.
-The line confirms what Shylock's "my daughter, my ducats" reaction will later make explicit: the elopement is not only a flight from oppression but also a piece of property transfer.
-Hazlitt's reading of the character — "we should like Jessica better if she had not deceived and robbed her father" — finds its strongest textual support in this line.
-The girl who, three scenes earlier, defended herself by appeal to her father's "manners" is now, by her own admission, helping herself to a substantial portion of his fortune on the way out.
+Quote Analysis: Jessica's most exposing line, and the play's clearest statement of what the elopement is materially.
+The verb "gild" carries the weight.
+To gild is to coat with gold for decoration, and Jessica is, by her own account, decorating herself with her father's money on the way out.
+The line confirms what Shylock's "my daughter, my ducats" reaction will later make explicit: the elopement is not only a flight from oppression but also a transfer of property.
+The girl who three scenes earlier defended herself by appeal to her father's "manners" is now, by her own admission, helping herself to a substantial part of his fortune.

 Quote 4